brazilofmux/tinymux/mux/readme.txt

 Unless you want to build the server yourself, you should use one of the binary distributions.
-In the binary distributions, the server has been compiled for you using the Intel 9.0 compiler with aggressive, profile-guided optimizations, vectorized loops, and CPU-aware dispatching.
+In the binary distributions, the server has been compiled for you using the Intel 9.1 compiler with aggressive, profile-guided optimizations, vectorized loops, and CPU-aware dispatching.
 You need at least a Pentium Pro or above to use these binaries.

-The source distribution is also provided.
+However, a source distribution is also provided.
 If you have Visual C++, you can build your own binaries.
-If you want to use Cygwin to compile the source, then don't use this distribution.
+If you want to use Cygwin to compile the source, then don't use either of the Win32 distributions.
 Instead, download one of the Unix distributions of MUX and follow the instructions contained there.

 Regarding PKZip, you -must- use version 2.50 or use WinZip (www.winzip.com).
 You cannot use PKZip 2.04g.
 PKZip 2.04g does not support long filenames.
-While PKZip 2.04g will unpack the distribution, your filenames will be named incorrectly.
+So, while PKZip 2.04g will unpack the distribution, your filenames will be named incorrectly.
 Use version 2.50 of PKZip or use WinZip.

 Regarding tar/gzip on Win32, I'm using the Cygwin version of these tools.